nanoric/accumula/README.md

 # accumula
-Because Boost::accmulators is satisfy with my requirements, I developed this.
+Because Boost::accmulators is not satisfy with my requirements, I developed this.

 ## Features:
  * Tempalte based, easy to extend.